Real food, gluten-free meals, and eclectic music!

 In a large bowl, mix together the flours, mustard powder, cayenne pepper, paprika, and salt.
 Add the cheese and toss until mixed well.
 Cut the butter into small pieces (or grate) and add to the bowl along with the bacon.

 Using your hands, mix the ingredients together to form a homogeneous dough.
 This will take a few minutes.
 It helps to first “rub” the butter into the other ingredients between your fingers, then start kneading and folding it over until it is well mixed and it forms a large ball.
+If you have trouble getting the ingredients to form a dough after kneading, add more butter, 1 T at a time, until dough is formed.

 Roll the dough into a log approximately 12-inches long.
 I found it easiest to do this on a piece of parchment paper.
 After the log is formed, roll it up in the paper and smooth it down until it is a uniform cylinder-shape.
 Place the roll of dough in the refrigerator for at least one hour.